thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 ## Add hard disks to the VM

 For most deployments, ThoughtSpot requires you to have three 2TB HDFS disks on HDD (3 x 2TB).
-If you expect your **Per VM user data capacity** to be 100 GB or less, you may not need three 2TB disks.
+If you expect your user data capacity for each VM to be 100 GB or less, you may not need three 2TB disks.
 Refer to [Supported configurations]({{ site.baseurl }}/appliance/vmware/vmware-intro.html#supported-configurations) for more information.
-For this use case, follow these same steps to create the additional, larger capacity disks.
+Follow these steps to create the required 3 2TB hard disks.

 1. Edit the VM you just created.